-Fig. 3 Fixture designed to allow impingement cooling of turbine blade sample losses while also providing optical access through a cutout (Fig. 3) for the RGB camera as well as digital video recording.
+A completely new specimen holder was designed to allow for impingement cooling (Figure 3).
+Cool air is brought in through the center tube, impinges on the back side of the sample, and exits through the outer tube.
+The entire fixture is insulated with ceramic batting to minimize 3-D heat transfer losses.
+When impingement cooling is used, the backside temperature of the sample is measured using two welded Ktype thermocouples.
+Inlet and exit coolant temperatures are measured using K-type thermocouples as well.
+The sample's frontside temperature is measured using an RGB camera through a technique described in the next section.
+A radiation shield helps minimize radiative losses while also providing optical access through a cutout (Fig. 3) for the RGB camera as well as digital video recording.
 The specimen holder can be rotated to hold the turbine sample at any impingement angle.
-All the tests in this study were conducted at 45 deg, as shown in Fig. 3, since this is representative of the leading edge stagnation region of a first stage vane.
-This impingement angle was found to produce the maximum surface degradation in tests conducted by Jensen et al. over a range of angles from 30 deg to 90 deg [7].
+All the tests in this study were conducted at 45° as shown in Fig. 3, since this is representative of the leading edge stagnation region of a first stage vane.
+This impingement angle was found to produce the maximum surface degradation in tests conducted by Jensen et al. over a range of angles from 30 to 90° [6].

 Three sets of circular turbine blade samples, all approximately 2.54 cm in diameter, were obtained from multiple industry sources for this study.
-In order to respect proprietary concerns of the manufacturers, strict source anonymity has been maintained for all data presented in this publication.
-The samples are representative of a high performance turbine material system: A nickel based superalloy substrate approximately 0.3 cm thick was common to all three sets, an MCrAIY bond coating approximately 225 $\mu$ m thick for the first set, 200 $\mu$ m for the second, and 175 $\mu$ m for the third, and an air plasma sprayed (APS) yttrium stabilized zirconium (YSZ) thermal barrier coating (TBC) layer approximately 0.45 mm thick for the first set, 0.40 mm for the second, and 0.17 mm for the third.
-The samples were polished to a centerline average roughness (Ra) value of 1-1.5 $\mu$ m.
+In order to respect proprietary concerns of the manufacturers, strict source anonymity has been maintained for all data presented in this The samples are representative of a high publication. performance turbine material system: a nickel based super alloy substrate approximately 0.3 cm thick was common to all three sets, an MCrAlY bond coating approximately 225μm thick for the first set, 200μm for the second, and 175μm for the third, and an air plasma sprayed (APS) yttrium stabilized zirconium (YSZ) thermal barrier coating (TBC) laver approximately 0.45 mm thick for the first set, 0.40 mm for the second, and .17 mm for the third.
+The samples were polished to a centerline-averaged roughness (Ra) value of 1-1.5μm.

-Each of the three sets of coupons was used for a different test series, as will be explained in later sections; therefore, consistency for each test series was maintained.
+Each of the three sets of coupons was used for a different test series as will be explained in later sections therefore consistency for each test series was maintained.
 A small groove was machined around the circumference of each sample to allow it to be held in the cooling fixture with adequate sealing to contain the coolant.
-For all tests, pre- and post-test masses were measured as well as digital images taken.
-Uncertainty in the mass measurement is $\pm 5$ mg.
+For all tests pre and post-test masses were measured as well as digital images taken.
+Uncertainty in the mass measurement is \pm 5mg.
 A Hommel T8000 profilometer was used for post-test measurements of the deposit surface roughness.
-Environmental scanning electron microscopy (ESEM) was employed as a post-test diagnostic to determine the extent of deposition and material system degradation.
-To prepare the samples for the ESEM, the samples were placed in epoxy, to preserve the deposit, cross sectioned, placed in Bakelite, and then polished.
+Scanning electron microscopy (ESEM) was employed as a post-test diagnostic to determine the extent of deposition and material system degradation.
+To prepare the samples for the ESEM the samples were placed in epoxy, to preserve the deposit, cross sectioned, placed in Bakelite, and then polished.